 In Eugene, Oregon there are public graffiti walls for anyone to tag freely.
 We need more open spaces dedicated to this Art form.
 Or else it may be on your store’s walls, in public restrooms, or on road signs.
 On the flip side, look at what Banksy just got away with in New York City.
 His work became instant tourist attractions.
 Shop owners wouldn’t dare paint over them.
 And the police wasted untold amounts of resources trying to capture a harmless young man, committing essentially victimless “crimes.”
 His messages are important, and so are others.
 We will be heard.
 Of course, it’s all subjective.
 But in my opinion, real Art is in the streets.
 Garbage hangs in the galleries on Broadway.
 Fight the power.

 You’re looking at the “Stephanie’s house” used in the 1986 cult classic Short Circuit starring Alley Sheedy, and Steve Guttenburg.
 The address is 197 Hume Ave. in Astoria, Oregon.
 Visit on your next trip to Clatsop County.
 This is a historic landmark, and fun to see in person.
 In the HD video above you can see the famous Astoria Megler bridge that goes to Washington.
 It spans 4.1 miles over the Columbia River.
 Thanks for watching.
 More productions soon.

-Watch Cameron introduce and announce Peter Toyas as the winner over Dave Mcmanis.
-McKirdy hosted MMA fights at the Seaside Civic and Convention Center in 2011.
+Watch Cameron introduce and announce fighter Peter Toyas as the winner over Dave Mcmanis.
+McKirdy hosted MMA fights called Beach Brawls at the Seaside Civic and Convention Center back in 2011.
 Contact Cameron McKirdy through here if you’d like him to MC your event, or film it.